Time to act –

 9:00

-Moderated by Andrea Frank, Deputy Secretary General, Stifterverband
+Event moderated by Andrea Frank, Deputy Secretary General of the Stifterverband

 9:10